 From the page editor, you can specify your Custom Field location.

 Once you have added your location, please remember to save the page.

 Create a second page for your WP Go Maps map.
 Add your map to the page.

 Please navigate to Maps -> Edit -> Advanced Settings.

 Then click Save Map to save your settings.

-Your Advanced Custom Fields locations will now be visible on the front end on your WP Google Maps map.
+Your Advanced Custom Fields locations will now be visible on the front end on your WP Go Maps map.

-The integrated marker has a link back to the page this ACF location was created on, and will pull it’s description from the page content.
+The integrated marker has a link back to the page this ACF location was created on, and will pull it’s title from the page title.